votingworks/vxsuite/docs/development.md

 GPG key_, _Tell Git your signing key_.
 Then follow the steps in _Signing
 commits_ to test signing a commit and pushing to GitHub to make sure it is **verified**.

-## Contributing

-See [contributing.md](./development/contributing.md) for more information on how to contribute to this project.